 The First National Bank Of Chester

-The First National Bank Of Chester in South Carolina printed $380,400 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1871 and stopped printing money in 1891, which equals a 21 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Chester issued 6 different types and denominations of national currency.
+The First National Bank Of Chester in Pennsylvania printed $4,899,010 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1864 and stopped printing money in 1935, which equals a 72 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Chester issued 19 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Chester was located in Chester County.
-It was assigned charter number 1804.
+For the record, The First National Bank Of Chester was located in Delaware County.
+It was assigned charter number 332.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com